TyruswooStudio/Tyruswoo_TileControl-MV/README.md

 All supported plugin commands are listed below.

-Most of these commands call for x,y coordinates;
-you can use phrases like `x+2` or `y-1` to specify coordinates relative to the active event.
-Refer to the Relative Coordinates section of this document for more info.

 Most Tile Control commands call for one or more Tile IDs; these can be given as an exact integar, in the form `Tx,y`, or in the form `Tn`.
 Read the Tile ID Finding and Tile ID Codes sections of this document for examples and more details.